 Applicants for Year 8 entry who sat the NSW Selective High School Placement Test in Year 6 of primary school should be sure to provide this information as requested on the school’s Application Form.
 In so doing they are authorising the school to request the relevant test score data from the Department of Education and Communities.
 These data remain valid for only two years; they constitute an essential component of the application process.

-Applicants for Years 9-11 and applicants for Years 7 & 8 who did not sit the NSW Selective High School Placement Test are required to present the results of a WISC-IV test.
-The Wechsler Intelligence Scale for Children (4th ed., 2002) is administered by school counsellors, private testing companies and educational psychologists.
+Applicants for Years 9-11 and applicants for Years 7 & 8 who did not sit the NSW Selective High School Placement Test are required to present the results of a WISC-V test.
+The Wechsler Intelligence Scale for Children (5th ed., 2016) is administered by school counsellors, private testing companies and educational psychologists.

-Parents should ensure that results of their child’s WISC-IV test are made available to the school for inclusion with other application materials well before the end of the relevant audition period.
-Applications that are missing these data, i.e., Selective School test result or WISC-IV, will be deemed to be incomplete and not considered by the Placement Panel in the current round.
+Parents should ensure that the results – numerically expressed – of their child’s WISC-V test are made available to the school for inclusion with other application materials well before the end of the relevant audition period.
+Applications that are missing these data, i.e., Selective School test result or WISC-V, will be deemed to be incomplete and not considered by the Placement Panel in the current round.